20 Questions You Should Always Ask Your Doctor

 The Remedy Rx: Also ask what your doctor will be doing next—is there a referral to a specialist?
 Do they need to connect with another doctor of yours to get test results?
 Making sure you know what they will do next keeps you both in step with one another, and will help you stay as healthy as possible.

-To live a happier and healthier life—don't miss these essential 70 Things You Should Never Do For Your Health.
+To live a happier and healthier life—don't miss these essential 60 Secrets Nurses Don't Want You to Know.